 Yet the more you keep to yourself, the worse you probably feel.
 People may stop checking in on you and you might find yourself losing interest in the activities that used to make you happy.
 In this way, depression causes you to avoid doing the very things that would make you feel better.

 If you want to break out of this downward spiral and live a more fulfilling and empowered life, we encourage you to pursue counseling with us.
-At the Therapy for Women Center in Philadelphia and virtually, our counselors specialize in helping people overcome their depression symptoms, boost their confidence, and enjoy healthier connections with others.
+At the Therapy for Women Center in Philadelphia and Bala Cynwyd, our counselors specialize in helping people overcome their depression symptoms, boost their confidence, and enjoy healthier connections with others.

 As a culture, we are more connected than we’ve ever been—we’re able to see everyone’s happy lives all over social media and keep in touch with people from all over the world.
 At the same time, however, we are much less likely to have close friends, live near family members, or enjoy the support systems that previous generations did.
 So in spite of how connected we are digitally, we have become increasingly disconnected in the modern age.